 The work of Subtask C is organized in the following four activities:

 C.1 Flexibility technologies review and evaluation.
-This Activity will review the state-of-the-art of technologies and products that deliver flexible demand capability from heating and cooling systems in buildings.
+This Activity will review the state-of-the-art of technologies, products and sector coupling opportunities that deliver flexible demand capabilities from heating, cooling and other systems in buildings.
 It will evaluate their potential for mass deployment, and down-select preferred technologies.

 Subtask D: Case Studies and Implementation Models